ksmithut/.dotfiles/README.md

 Download the version of macOS you want to install directly from the App Store.
 When the download completes, it will prompt you to install/upgrade in a dialog.
 Just `cmd + Q` out of that.
 You'll also want to have a USB Drive that has been formated and named `Untitled` plugged into your computer.
-Then run the following
+Make sure it is formatted as Mac OS Extended (Journaled).
+Then run the following command:
-command:

 ```sh
 # Change /Volumes/Untitled to the volume you want it to be